wp-plugins/changetip/readme.txt

 Not at first.
 While leaving you a tip, the plugin will open a popover window to allow the tipper to confirm the amount they are leaving.
 This flow will ask them to login/create an account at www.changetip.com if they don't already have one.

 == Changelog ==
+= 0.0.3 =
+Fix bug with mapping users

 = 0.0.2 =
 Multi Author support